girishpanchal0007/wf_2checkout/README.txt

 INSTALLATION
 ------------

-- Download wf_2checkout module form drupal.org.
+- Download wf_2checkout module form drupal.org and put
+  in sites/all/modules directory.
   (https://www.drupal.org/project/wf_2checkout)

 - Login as an administrator.
 Enable the module from Administer » Modules.